Women of the Bible in Art

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

-The following biblical women’s stories from the book of Genesis and their depiction in the visual arts will be examined: Eve, Sarah and Hagar, Rebekah and Potiphar’s wife.
+The following biblical women’s stories from the books of Joshua and Judges and their depiction in the visual arts

 What will I achieve?